Babra455/FlowOps_Performance/README.md

 ---

 ## Project Objective
-i.
-Analyze month-over-month trends in total orders, on-time delivery rate, customer satisfaction (CSAT), and average delivery time to evaluate operational performance over time. ii.
-Assess hub capacity utilization by comparing the number of orders processed at each hub with its operational capacity to identify overloaded and underutilized hubs. iii.
-Evaluate driver performance by analyzing delivery delay frequency, driver ratings, and years of experience to determine factors influencing delivery efficiency. iv.
-Examine the relationship between driver workload and delivery delays to identify whether workload imbalance contributes to performance issues.
+- Analyze month-over-month trends in total orders, on-time delivery rate, customer satisfaction (CSAT), and average delivery time to evaluate operational performance over time.
+- Assess hub capacity utilization by comparing the number of orders processed at each hub with its operational capacity to identify overloaded and underutilized hubs.
+- Evaluate driver performance by analyzing delivery delay frequency, driver ratings, and years of experience to determine factors influencing delivery efficiency.
+- Examine the relationship between driver workload and delivery delays to identify whether workload imbalance contributes to performance issues.
-v.
-Analyze fleet reliability by investigating the relationship between vehicle age and breakdown frequency to determine the impact of aging vehicles on operational performance. vi.
-Evaluate breakdown trends across different vehicle models to identify models that may be more prone to mechanical failure. vii.
-Analyze workload distribution across hubs, drivers, and vehicle types to detect operational imbalances and inefficiencies in resource allocation. viii.
-Provide data-driven recommendations to improve delivery efficiency, optimize fleet utilization, reduce delays, and enhance customer satisfaction.
+- Analyze fleet reliability by investigating the relationship between vehicle age and breakdown frequency to determine the impact of aging vehicles on operational performance.
+- Evaluate breakdown trends across different vehicle models to identify models that may be more prone to mechanical failure.
+- Analyze workload distribution across hubs, drivers, and vehicle types to detect operational imbalances and inefficiencies in resource allocation.
+- Provide data-driven recommendations to improve delivery efficiency, optimize fleet utilization, reduce delays, and enhance customer satisfaction.

 ---

 ## Datasets

-**Vehicles.csv ** -  This dataset contains information about the logistics fleet and vehicle condition.
+Vehicles.csv  -  This dataset contains information about the logistics fleet and vehicle condition.
 It includes columns such as vehicle_id, vehicle_model, purchase_date, vehicle_status, breakdown, maintenance_count_alert, and vehicle_code.
 The dataset helps analyze fleet reliability, vehicle age, maintenance needs, and breakdown patterns across different vehicle models.

-**Orders.csv ** -  This dataset records all delivery transactions and operational activities.
+Orders.csv -  This dataset records all delivery transactions and operational activities.
 It includes fields such as order_id, order_date, actual_delivery_date, order_status, hub_name, driver_id, driver_name, vehicle_name, vehicle_type, delivery_time, hub_processing_time_hours, delay_reason, is_delayed, is_on_time, and customer_satisfaction.
 It serves as the main dataset for tracking delivery performance, delays, customer satisfaction, and overall logistics efficiency.

-**Hubs.csv  ** -  This dataset contains information about logistics hubs used for order processing and distribution.
+Hubs.csv -  This dataset contains information about logistics hubs used for order processing and distribution.
 It includes columns such as hub_id, hub_name, and hub_capacity.
 The dataset is used to evaluate hub capacity utilization and identify overloaded or underutilized hubs.

-**Drivers.csv ** -  This dataset contains information about drivers responsible for deliveries.
+Drivers.csv  -  This dataset contains information about drivers responsible for deliveries.
 It includes fields such as driver_id, driver_name, employment_type, hire_date, experience_years, and performance_rate.
 This dataset supports analysis of driver performance, experience levels, and their impact on delivery efficiency and delays.

 ---